jstrait/wavefile/README.markdown

 * **Bug Fix:** More accurate error message on the `InvalidFormatError` raised when a `"fmt "` chunk extension is too large to fit in the chunk.

     The message will now correctly state that the chunk extension is too large, rather than `"Not a supported wave file.
 The format chunk extension is shorter than expected."`.
-As an example of what "too large" means, if a `"fmt "` chunk has a size of 40 bytes, then any chunk extension larger than 22 bytes will be too large and "overflow" out of the chunk, since all `"fmt "` chunk extensions start at byte 18 (0-based).
+As an example of what "too large" means, if a `"fmt "` chunk has a size of 40 bytes, then any chunk extension larger than 22 bytes will be too large and overflow out of the chunk, since all `"fmt "` chunk extensions start at byte 18 (0-based).

 * **Bug Fix:** Files in WAVE_FORMAT_EXTENSIBLE format with a missing or incomplete `"fmt "` chunk extension can no longer be opened using `Reader.new()`.